-@Pull Cycle Selector Knob out to start the washer.
-If you wish to change setting after washer has started, push Cycle Selector Knob in to stop the washer and reset to the new position.
-Setting can be changed at any time.
+.
+Pull Cycle Selector Knob out to start the cycle.

+If you wish to change cycle setting after washer has started, push Cycle Selector Knob into stop washer and reset to the new position.
+Setting can be changed at any time during the cycle.